Terma is ready for full F-35 production

 Danish manufacturer Terma has ben involved in the F-35 program for about 15 years now.
 During this time the company has invested heavily in making Terma in Grenaa a strong player for the production of carbon fiber and composite aerostructures.

-In a press release the Terma states that the company has entered into contracts on eight additional programs for the world's largest defense industrial project, F-35 Lightning II, with Lockheed Martin as the main contractor.
+Terma states in a press release that it has entered into contracts on eight additional programs for the world's largest defense industrial project, F-35 Lightning II, with Lockheed Martin as the main contractor.

 And now; the company has marked another milestone as supplier to the F-35 program.
 Since October 2015, the entire factory layout has been modified and optimised.
 For example, the internal transport distances have been reduced by 50%.